Mandaline/music-in-translation/_data/blog/un-rosarino-en-budapest.md

 metaDescription: Get out your multi-colored suits and take a trip
 thumbnail: /assets/fito-paez-63.jpg
 ---
 On first read, this song seems like an anthem about escaping a provincial town—"Wait till I get out of here and explore the world!"
 However, it could be that Paez is actually describing a life-after-death experience: transforming into inanimate objects, singing while he’s getting closer (to what?) and leaving signs.
 Peaz loves to leave his songs ambiguous so it’s up to the listener to decide.
-In either case, it sounds like he plans to party.
+In either case, it sounds like he's planning to party.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/xI683w7asC0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>